ZION FALL WORKSHOP

-PRICING: $1,600.
+PRICING: $1,500 (includes beverages and snacks).
 For those who sign up for this workshop, you will be sent an email containing information on lodging and some delicious local food.

 Zion National Park in recent years has gained a reputation as being one of the number one destinations for photographers from all over the world during the fall foliage season.
 Tripods are seen scattered throughout the park and for good reason.
 As Zion Canyon prepares to sleep for the upcoming winter it offers us a dramatic blast of showmanship before it rests for a season.
 Fremont cottonwood trees, maples and oaks create a sensational palette of color that will inspire any photographer.
 The timing of the change in foliage can vary from year to year.
 Being local residents to the area, we've found that the first and seconds weeks in November create the best odds for photographers to obtain opportunities to capture the magnificence of this special event that lasts for only a couple weeks out of the year in the main canyon.

 DAY 1: We will meet at Zion Adventure Company in Springdale, UT at 1PM.
 We will meet everyone on the workshop and head out for a casual stroll through Zion's scenic canyon.
 Along the way we will photograph the magnificent colors of the fremont cottonwood trees that line the Virgin River.
 As many know, typically mid-day light is not the most desirable for landscape photography.
 With the sun hanging low in the sky during this time of the year, in combination with the multitude of colors we are able to shoot beautiful images using back-lighting and the reflected light of the canyon walls.